myelsk/rg-app/README.md

 10. ```docker exec -it fpm bash``` Once you are in container.
 You need to migrate ```php artisan migrate```
 11. After you've done all af these steps you should be able to reach the application by hitting in your browser http://localhost:8085

+If after this steps you still facing some issues please contact me kovalenko.yevhenii@gmail.com

 SQL TASK

 #todo